 I recently took part in a day-long virtual global education meeting and while I missed the in-person experience, I felt energized by what I heard/learned that day.

-Independent planners or other consultants can do all of the things I identified above (learn and grow, merge and purge, etc.).
 Here are a few additional ideas to create interest and add value.

 Review and update your existing email distribution list.

 Review and update your prospect list (if different from your distribution list).

 Reach out to existing clients; keep them updated on what's happening.

 Reach out to past clients.
 Perhaps their situation has changed since last contact; your call could serve as a reminder should they need assistance now or in the not to distant future.
 Or, perhaps there's someone new in the position; this is your time to introduce yourself.